 The second installment of Reflection, a small-batch collection of mindful and considered pieces.
 Featuring elements of past favourites, each item is intentionally designed to be paired with others in the collection as well as core pieces from your own wardrobe.

 Welcome to the first instalment of Reflection; a brand new collection of limited edition ethical clothing pieces, kickstarting a new way forward for Dorsu.
-Featuring most loved elements from past collections and produced in fresh, muted colours, each item suits both warm and cool weather, forming a seasonless, versatile and reliable wardrobe.
+Featuring most loved elements from past collections and produced in fresh, muted colours, forming a seasonless, versatile and reliable wardrobe.

 Nisa creates employment opportunities for women coming from a refugee background.
-Their production studio provides space for people to not only work in a safe environment, but, to develop their skills, make friends, and have fun!
+Their production studio provides space for people to not only work in a safe environment, but, to develop their language skills, make friends, learn how to engage in their new life in New Zealand and have fun!

 When we started chatting to The Social Outfit team back in early 2017 - we knew that we were destined to create beautiful things together!
 The capsule collection is made up of 5 limited edition pieces and combines the streamlined cuts of Dorsu with the boldness of The Social Outfit.